thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

 ## Next steps

 There is no network at this point on your VMs.
-To make the VM node accessible from any terminal within local network, you must set up a network.
+To make the VM node accessible from any terminal within local network, [you must set up a network on the node]({{
+site.baseurl }}/appliance/vmware/network-setup.html).